Sergiu121/operating-systems-oer/content/chapters/io/lab/content/arena.md

 # Arena

+This is a test commit for arena content

 ## Open File Structure in the Kernel

 The "open file" `struct` in the Linux kernel is called [`struct file`](https://elixir.bootlin.com/linux/v6.0.9/source/include/linux/fs.h#L940)